10 Tips To Help Single Parents Make Their Homes More Child Friendly

 Starting to do gardening together might just work wonders for your soul.
 The great part about gardening together is learning all about nurture with your child.
 Appreciating the earth and soil, planting seeds, and finally watching them grow and blossom.

 3. Create an art exhibit with your child

-If you have bare walls, what better way to spruce them up than with their own art!
+If you have bare walls, what better way to spruce them up than with their own art?
 Make sure to teach them to sign their name on all their art pieces and paintings.
-This fosters self-confidence and a healthy pride in their own talents.
+This fosters self-confidence and a healthy pride in their talents.

-If you want to set your wall up like a real art exhibit, take some time to name each masterpiece together, and label their art.
+If you want to set your wall up like a real art exhibit, take some time to name each masterpiece together and label its art.
 This also teaches them to care about the art they make, to take pride in their creations, and keep their creative mind active.
 You could even invite friends over to admire your child’s “art gallery”.
-This will definitely boost their self-confidence and show them that you care about their artistic hobbies.
+This will boost their self-confidence and show them that you care about their artistic hobbies.

 4. Focus on Warm and Friendly Color Schemes

 If you want your home to be calmer, it can help to avoid bright lights and loud colors in your child’s bedroom.
 You want to help your child relax as much as possible, so think about tones that encourage winding down, dreaming, and relaxation.
 Bright and loud colors tend to stimulate their brain.
 While this has its time and place, your goal is to make their play area a relaxing space where they never feel anxious or overstimulated.
 For this, neutral tones work well and can have the ideal calming effect.
 Just don’t do colors such as all-black or grey, as this might make them more melancholy.